-4 Cross-Border Complaints: top-line overview
+3 Cross-Border Complaints: top-line overview

-In 2022 EASA's SROs transferred 133 complaints, 33.5% less than in 2021
+In 2023 EASA's SROs transferred 179 complaints, 46 more than in 2022.

-Throughout 2022, EASA was notified of a total of 133 cross-border complaints, which translates into a 33.5% decrease in referred complaints in comparison with the preceding year.
+Over the course of 2023, EASA was notified of a total of 179 cross-border complaints, which translates into a 34.59% increase in referred complaints in comparison with the preceding year.

-Graph 176: Cross-border complaints received between 2018 and 2022
+Graph 16: Cross-border complaints received between 2019 and 2023

-Source: Annual Cross-Border Complaints Report 2022 & Online Database
+Source: Annual Cross-Border Complaints Report 203 & Online Database9

 The EASA Cross-Border Complaints system is based on the principles of the country of origin and mutual recognition, enshrined in European Union law.
 In practice, this means that all advertisements comply with the advertising laws and advertising self-regulatory codes of the country wherein the medium carrying the advertisement is based.
 However, in the case of Direct Mail and Digital Marketing Communications (DMCs), the country of origin that is responsible for the complaint is the one wherein the advertiser is based.
-In the case of Online Behavioural Advertising (OBA), it is the country in which the principal decision-making authority is conducted that counts as the country of origin.
-The vast majority of CBCs are lodged against digital
+In the case of Online Behavioural Advertising (OBA), it is the country in which the principal decision-making authority is conducted that counts as the country of origin.10 The vast majority of CBCs are lodged against digital

-&lt;sup>10 The "Online Database" refers to EASA's internal online cross-border complaints platform that member self-regulatory organisations use to register and send their complaints through to other SROs.
+9 The "Online Database" refers to EASA's internal online cross-border complaints platform that member self-regulatory organisations use to register and send their complaints through to other SROs.
 EASA acts as a facilitator and caretaker of the platform, using the confidential data only for statistical purposes.

-&lt;sup>11 Switzerland requires that advertisements addressed by Swiss-based marketers to consumers in other countries comply with the rules and laws of those countries (known as the "principle of the country of destination").
+10 Switzerland requires that advertisements addressed by Swiss-based marketers to consumers in other countries comply with the rules and laws of those countries (known as the "principle of the country of destination").
 Consequently, in such cases, the Self-Regulatory Organisation (SRO) in the plaintiff's country assesses the complaint based on its own national rules before passing it to the Swiss SRO, which communicates the decision to the advertiser.
 Some other SROs, in EU member countries, operate under different principles as well.
 However, SROs always share information and best practices to have a swift and definitive decision for each CBC.